| Income source | Annual amount ($) |

 |---|---|

 The development of NOI as a primary valuation tool coincided with the rise of professional property management and the Real Estate Investment Trust (REIT) structure in the 1960s.
-As real estate markets became more sophisticated, NOI provided the essential bridge between operational performance and property valuation through capitalization rates.
-Today, NOI remains the fundamental metric for commercial real estate transactions, serving as the basis for property valuations, loan underwriting, and investment decisions worth trillions of dollars annually in global real estate markets.
+As real estate markets became more advanced, NOI provided the important bridge between operational performance and property valuation through capitalization rates.
+Today, NOI remains the basic metric for commercial real estate transactions, serving as the basis for property valuations, loan underwriting, and investment decisions worth trillions of dollars annually in global real estate markets.

 The NOI calculation begins with determining Gross Potential Income (GPI), which represents the maximum rental income a property could generate if fully leased at market rates.
 From GPI, subtract vacancy and collection losses to arrive at Effective Gross Income (EGI).
 Then subtract all operating expenses to calculate NOI.
 The formula NOI = EGI - Operating Expenses provides a clear measure of a property's ability to generate income from operations, excluding financing costs and capital improvements.